ReNO: Enhancing One-step Text-to-Image Models through Reward-based Noise Optimization: Experiments

 \subsection{Quantitative Results}

 Table~\ref{tab:t2icompbench} presents the quantitative results of ReNO on T2I-Compbench.
 Most notably, we observe that for both Pixart-$\alpha$ DMD and SD-Turbo, there are improvements of over 20\% in the Color, Shape, and Texture Categories.
 For instance, on Color SD-Turbo improves from 55\% to 78\%, which is only slightly below DALL-E 3.
 Similar improvements can also be seen for SDXL-Turbo and HyperSDXL models where performance increases by over 10 percentage points in these categories.
 Even outside this, there are significant boosts in the Spatial, Non-Spatial, and Complex categories, highlighting both the efficacy of the noise optimization framework, as well as the utility of human preference models for improving T2I generation at inference.
 Similar trends can also be noticed for GenEval in Table~\ref{tab:geneval}, where applying our noise optimization framework helps improve the performance of various one-step diffusion models.
 For instance, SD-Turbo improves its mean score from 0.49 to 0.62.
 Notably, our strongest model, HyperSDXL + ReNO, comes very close to the proprietary DALL-E 3 and SD3, i.e., beating DALL-E 3 on 4/6 categories in GenEval.
+In the case of FLUX-schnell, ReNO improves the performance (0.72) to even surpass that of the base FLUX-dev model (0.68).
+Most notably, this is the strongest open-source results reported on the GenEval benchmark.
 In both of these benchmarks, our noise optimization framework improves results for all the models in all the categories.
 It is also important to note that both T2I-Compbench and GenEval use a variety of methods unrelated to human preference rewards, such as VQA models and object detectors, to detect different objects in the generated images.
 We report further quantitative results including comparisons to other test-time-based methods in Appendix~\ref{app:quantitative}.
 Additionally, these quantitative results are supported by the qualitative results reported in Figure~\ref{fig:teaser-qualitative} and Appendix~\ref{app:qualitative}.
+Lastly, we report full details for the conducted FLUX-schnell experiments in Appendix~\ref{app:flux}.